livelybone/react-router-guard/README.md

 > `pkg.module supported`, which means that you can apply tree-shaking in you project

-A router guard component for react-router v4
+A higher-order component for react-router v4 that implements routing guards

 ## repository
 https://github.com/livelybone/react-router-guard.git